 Meet Krystal Clark, Maryland, the Panhellenic coordinator for Region 7, overseeing 14 chapters across Iowa, Kansas, Missouri, Nebraska and North Dakota.
-Recently, Krystal returned to Maryland and is now working as an Organizational Learning Specialist in the Center for Leadership and Organizational Change (CLOC) at the University of Maryland.
-Krystal wanted a career with meaningful impact, and through leadership training and development, she’s committed to making workplaces better every day.
+Krystal recently returned to Maryland and now works as an Organizational Learning Specialist in the Center for Leadership and Organizational Change (CLOC) at the University of Maryland.
+Krystal wanted a career with meaningful impact, and through leadership training and development, she’s committed to improving workplaces daily.

 Fun fact